dotnet/dotNext/docs/features/cluster/raft.md

 ## Existing Implementations
 .NEXT library ships multiple network transports:
-* [RaftHttpCluster](https://github.com/dotnet/dotNext/blob/master/src/cluster/DotNext.AspNetCore.Cluster/Net/Cluster/Consensus/Raft/Http/RaftHttpCluster.cs) as a part of `DotNext.AspNetCore.Cluster` library offers HTTP 1.1/HTTP 2 implementations adopted for ASP.NET Core framework.
+* [RaftHttpCluster](https://github.com/dotnet/dotNext/blob/master/src/cluster/DotNext.AspNetCore.Cluster/Net/Cluster/Consensus/Raft/Http/RaftHttpCluster.cs) as a part of `DotNext.AspNetCore.Cluster` library offers HTTP 1.1/HTTP 2/HTTP 3 implementations adopted for ASP.NET Core framework
-* [TransportServices](https://github.com/dotnet/dotNext/tree/develop/src/cluster/DotNext.Net.Cluster/Net/Cluster/Consensus/Raft/TransportServices) as a part of `DotNext.Net.Cluster` library contains reusable network transport layer for UDP and TCP transport shipped as a part of this library.
+* [TransportServices](https://github.com/dotnet/dotNext/tree/develop/src/cluster/DotNext.Net.Cluster/Net/Cluster/Consensus/Raft/TransportServices) as a part of `DotNext.Net.Cluster` library contains reusable network transport layer for UDP and TCP transport shipped as a part of this library

 All these implementations can be used as examples of transport for Raft messages.